 As the host, you will be able to switch between sessions as you wish to check on progress.
 Once your students have had a chance to discuss a topic within their groups, they can return to the main classroom session and present their findings.
 Whilst it can take some configuration, this is a powerful weapon to have within your online teaching arsenal.

 Whilst your video conferencing tool will help facilitate your online classroom sessions, supercharging engagement levels and making your online classes fun may require additional support.
 Luckily, there are a variety of tools out there that can aid you in your quest for online learning perfection.

 For instance, Animoto empowers your students to create 30-second video clips of what they’ve learned.
-Alternatively, you could utilise a word cloud tool, a quizzing solution or even learning games to capture your student’s attention.
+Alternatively, you could utilize a word cloud tool, a quizzing solution or even learning games to capture your student’s attention.

 We particularly recommend implementing some game mechanics within your online classroom.
 There’s a wealth of research that shows us that gamification is a useful engagement tool.
-This is particularly true if you’ve taken the time to craft your gamification strategy based around what you know about your students.
+This is particularly true if you’ve taken the time to craft your gamification strategy based on what you know about your students.

-For instance, you could use a free online badge making tool to provide virtual badges to students who ask good questions.
+For instance, you could use a free online badge-making tool to provide virtual badges to students who ask good questions.
 Or you could keep a virtual leaderboard based on quiz results.
 Just make sure this is regularly refreshed to prevent disengagement or demotivation.